 These can also be found when you log into My Account.

-Van insurance is a legal requirement under the Road Traffic Act if you own or drive a van or pick-up, unless you declare the vehicle off-road (SORN) and keep it on private property.
-If you're pulled over by the police, they can issue you a fine and points on your licence for driving without insurance.
+Van insurance is a legal requirement under the Road Traffic Act if you own or drive a van or pickup, unless you declare the vehicle off-road (SORN) and keep it on private property.
+If you're pulled over by the police, they can issue you with a fine and points on your licence for driving without insurance.
 But the penalty for driving without insurance doesn't necessarily stop there.
 If the case goes to court, you could face an unlimited fine and even disqualification from driving, which means putting a halt to your business activities.
 The police also have the power to seize and destroy your vehicle if you've driven it without insurance.

-If you are driving in any of the countries listed in the policy booklet, your policy is automatically extended to provide the same level of cover as you have in the territorial limits for up to 90 days in every period of insurance.
-Your vehicle will also be covered during journeys between those countries by a recognised carrier.
+If you are driving in any of the countries listed in the policy booklet, your policy is automatically extended to provide the same level of cover you have in the territorial limits for up to 90 days in every period of insurance.
+Your van will also be covered during journeys between those countries by a recognised carrier.

 There are a few ways to reduce your premiums from ensuring your van is secure to proving you're a safe driver.
 Read our 7 tips to help lower your premiums.